Former Providence mayor to lead Democratic education group

 But Elorza, a son of Guatemalan immigrants who went from Rhode Island public schools to Harvard Law School, said parents are looking to cast aside the politics and focus on educational quality.

-According to DFER, Elorza as mayor helped turn around Providence’s public school system, investing $400 million in school buildings and supporting expansion of high performing charter schools.
+As mayor, Elorza helped turn around Providence’s public school system by investing $400 million in school buildings and supporting the expansion of high performing charter schools, according to DFER.

-Those charter schools, said Elorza, are attracting families like his, that view education as an advancement opportunity.
+Those charter schools, Elorza said, are attracting families like his who view education as an advancement opportunity.

 “While support for high performing charter schools is strong across the board, nowhere is it stronger than with low income and Black and brown families that simply don’t have the choices at this time, in the same way that wealthy families have choices,” Elorza said.